annoying-dev/interview-coach/README.md

 - TripleByte

 # Job Boards
+## Game Changers
+- https://4dayweek.io/ (FAVE - cause no one fucking works on friday meng.
+4-6 hours a day mon-thurs.
+2hrs/day if ur archaic fintech)
+- https://weworkremotely.com/ (For the remote lovin' + intl homies)
+- Sourcing Agency (neg stigma but surprisingly some were good.
+Should rebrand similar to HR => People Ops)

+## Peasants
 - TripleByte (TBD)
 - AngelList (fiddy fiddy)
 - HIRED (general, meh)
 - Underdog.io (startups)
-- Sourcing Agency (neg stigma but surprisingly some were good.
-Should rebrand similar to HR => People Ops)
+- interviewing io (amazing for mocks, not so much for job search)
+- LinkedIn (rookie.)

 # Salary
 - levels.fyi